Our Complaints Policy

 4. At this stage, if you are still not satisfied or we are unable to resolve your complaint, you can request that your complaint is reviewed by our Managing Partner, Alisa Willows.
 We would generally aim to do this within 10 working days of referral.

-5. This will usually happen by the Managing Partner reviewing the decision of Roger Sands, however in appropriate cases we may deal with the review in one of the following ways:
+5. This will usually happen by the Managing Partner reviewing the decision of Esther Gould or James Barclay, however in appropriate cases we may deal with the review in one of the following ways:

 We may arrange for someone else in the firm who has not been involved in your complaint to review it, for instance if it is necessary for the reviewer to have specialist knowledge in a certain area of law.
 If this is appropriate, we will let you know the name of the person who will be reviewing the decision.